God providentially uses two exiled Israelites to rescue His people from certain doom, without any explicit mention of God or His activity!

 God is never absent

-This is a fascinating book of Scripture, mainly because God is never mentioned throughout the entire book.
-But God is clearly at work in this story, as is seen through "coincidences" and "happen chances" that help to save the Jewish people from Haman's wicked plot to destroy them.
+Here we see that the author chose a fascinating literary choice - never once is God mentioned in the entire Book.
+This behind-the-scenes take of God at work is brilliantly displayed throughout Esther's chapters through "coincidences" and "happen chances" that help to save the Jews from Haman's wicked plot to destroy them.

-Even today, Jewish people celebrate Purim each year by reading Esther, enjoying fun traditions, and giving gifts as described in Esther Chapter 9:20-32.
-All people can benefit from reading Esther, as it reminds us that even when it appears that God is absent, he is still at work in our lives and will not abandon his promises while we are living in a confusing and broken world.
+Even today Jewish people celebrate Purim each year by reading Esther, enjoying fun traditions, and giving gifts as described in Esther Chapter 9:20-32.
+Christians, too, can benefit from reading Esther as it reminds us that even though it appears God is absent, He is still at work in our lives and will not abandon His promises while we are living in a murky and ambiguous world.

 Not So Common